sixteenmillimeter/GNAL/README.md

 The goals of V3 are to **greatly** optimize the spiral generation code for speed and to restore the feature of the V1 spiral which maintains a consistent size of individual facets throughout the spiral even as the diameter changes.
 This will be considered a stable release.

 This version will also contain a 4x reel stacking feature so that all models can be stacked with 3 spiral reels and a top piece.
 That will give 200ft capacity to the 50ft model and 400ft capacity to the 100ft model.

+<a name="benchmarks"></a>
+## Benchmarks

+In the process of publishing this repository I started questioning claims I was making in this Readme.
+Throughout the development of this processing reel I've been plagued by long render times.

 ## License